THE HEART OF ROCK AND ROLL

 “strikingly immersive, Piaf/Dietrich is a thrilling night out.

-Louise Pitre’s performance is transformatiONAL; All RAW instinctive force to Lewis’s controlled, high-status Dietrich, her confident veneer only cracking ever-so-slightly to betray the pain masked by her persona. there is a palpable passion shared between the two.”
+Louise Pitre’s performance is transformatiONAL; All RAW instinctive force to Lewis’s controlled, high-status Dietrich. there is a palpable passion shared between the two.”

 - The National Post